emthm/CHOICE/README.md

 -	Mtip_lpc: relative tip Mach number.
 In single point mode it is computed from inlet temperature, pressure mass flow area, diameter and rotational speed.
 -	Mu_lpc: blade Mach number.
 In single point mode it is computed from inlet temperature, pressure mass flow area, diameter and rotational speed.
 -	xnl_fan: rotational speed in rps.
--	dt_lpc: temperature rise over LPC rotor.
+-	dt_lpc: temperature rise over entire LPC.
 In single point mode it is computed from a stage loading parameter (0.70 for non-geared and 0.45 for geared).
 -	g1_lpc: mass flow at LPC in kg/s.

 Combustor performance: